MedImageSymposium/MedImageSymposium.github.io/organizers.markdown

 <div class="organizer">
     <div class="bio right">
-        <p><b>Marek Oerlemans</b> is a PhD student under the supervision of Jelle Wesseling and Jonas Teuwen.
+        <p><b>Marek Oerlemans</b> is a PhD student under the supervision of prof. Jelle Wesseling and dr. Jonas Teuwen.
 With a background in mathematics, Marek's research focuses on creating models for predicting invasive breast cancer following DCIS (Ductal Carcinoma in Situ).
 His work aims to contribute to the enhancement of treatment decisions, enhancing the precision and effectiveness of diagnostic processes using deep learning methods.
 </p>
     </div>
     <div class="image left">